top of page

 A few days after the Avenues team receives the referral, the family is contacted by our team to schedule the first visit.

 The family will get the chance to learn all about the Home Visiting program during the first visit.
 Avenues is a voluntary program and families may join or withdraw at any time.
-If a family chooses to participate, they will receive information regarding expectations of the home visitor and the family as well as regarding the confidentiality they can expect.
+If a family chooses to participate, they will receive information regarding the expectations of the home visitor and the family as well as regarding the confidentiality they can expect.

 What happens during home visits?